 Details Of Everest Base Camp Trek From Jiri

-Classical Everest Base Camp Trek takes you on a wonderful journey through the most astounding elements of nature, the most wonderful centuries-old cultural and historical settlements, and finally the Everest Base Camp Tour.
+Classical Everest Base Camp Trek takes you on a wonderful journey through the most astounding elements of nature, the most wonderful centuries-old cultural and historical settlements, and finally the Everest Base Camp Trek.
 Everest Base Camp Tour is the main event in the journey.
-We could proceed our journey through the comfort trek to Everest.
+We could proceed our journey through the Everest Family trekking.

 The trekkers make their way through the beautiful forests of rhododendron that are full of amazing sceneries and sounds.
 They come across various geographical terrains ranging from lush greenery to dry and rocky landscape to completely whitish snowy environment.